magento/devdocs/.github/ISSUE_TEMPLATE/NEW_TOPIC.md

 <!--
 Thank you for taking the time to report this issue!
-GitHub Issues should only be created for problems/topics related to this project's codebase.
+GitHub Issues in this repo should relate to this project's codebase.

 Before submitting this issue, please make sure you are complying with our Code of Conduct: https://github.com/magento/devdocs/blob/master/.github/CODE_OF_CONDUCT.md

-Issues that do not comply with our Code of Conduct or do not contain enough information may be closed at the maintainers' discretion.
+Issues that do not comply with our Code of Conduct or contain not enough information may be closed at the maintainers' discretion.

 Feel free to remove this section before creating this issue.
 -->